Discovering Subgroups with Exceptional Survival Characteristics: Computational Complexity of

 Modern implementations of RSFs are efficient.
 Nevertheless, fitting the population model requires the most time.
 During training, we have a computational complexity of $\mathcal{O}(\mathit{\#trees}\cdot N\cdot V\cdot d/\mathit{\#cores})$. $\#trees$ is fixed, $N$ is the number of subjects assigned to a tree, $V$ is the number of features considered for splitting, $d$ is the tree depth, and $\mathit{\#cores}$ is also fixed.
 After training, the computational complexity of predicting on the entire dataset is $\mathcal{O}(\mathit{\#trees}\cdot N \cdot d/\mathit{\#cores})$, which happens only once, and the results are saved.

-During learning, the computatonal complexity is $\mathcal{O}(\mathit{\#epochs}\cdot N\cdot V)$, where $\mathit{\#epochs}$ is fixed.
+During learning, the computational complexity is $\mathcal{O}(\mathit{\#epochs}\cdot N\cdot V)$, where $\mathit{\#epochs}$ is fixed.
 We omit this in Alg.~\ref{alg:learn_sg}, but we save unchanging data structures for efficiency.
-All of the computations are done using highly optimized matrix operations through specialized libraries.
+All the computations are done using highly optimized matrix operations through specialized libraries.

+\textbf{Hardware.} For our experiments, we used machines equipped with 2x AMD Epyc 7773x 2.2GHz (base), 3.5GHz (max boost) with 128 real cores and 2TB of memory.